gibizer/gibizer.github.io/_posts/2025-04-10-Nova-AI-Code-Review.md

 ---

-# An experiment of using AI code review tools on OpenStack Nova patches
+I run an experiment of using AI code review tools on OpenStack Nova patches.

 ## Goal